 Eric Till did a great job in my opinion in directing Luther 2003.
-This film portrayed the historical events of Martin Luther and his crusade to change Christianity forever in it’s most accurate rendition.
-I did not expect to so many of histories events replayed in this manor.
+This film portrayed the historical events of Martin Luther and his crusade to change Christianity forever in its most accurate rendition.
+I did not expect to see so many of histories events replayed in this manor.
 Joseph Fiennes did an awesome job in his portrayal of Luther.
-The film brought to life all the aspects of the historical text of the events.
+The film brought to life all the aspects of the historical text and events.
 The story line was clear and mostly accurate.
-Although there were some portions that after doing research I found to be inaaccurate such as the timing of the dividing of the bible.
-The film also showed Albert of Maiinz being described as archbishop of two territories but he was actually only over one.
-It’s depliction of Luther and Spalatin attending law school together was also inaccurate.
-Another misinterpretation was the way Andreas Karlstdt was portrayed.
-The director showed him as radically distorting Luthers views and of him renouncing his title of professor which didn’t actuallhy happen.
-After thoroughly investigating I found nothing to support this part of the film.
-I did however discover that Martin’s reasons for becoming a monk during a thunderstorm were actually true. (bruce 1960) (rotten tomastoes revamps 2019)
+Although there was some portions that after doing research I found to be inaccurate such as the timing of the dividing of the bible.
+The film also showed Albert of Mainz being described as archbishop of two territories but he was actually only over one.
+It’s depiction of Luther and Spalatin attending law school together was also inaccurate.
+Another misinterpretation was the way Andreas Karlstad was portrayed.
+The director showed him as radically distorting Luther’s views and of him renouncing his title of professor, which didn’t actually happen either.
+I did however discover that Martin’s reasons for becoming a monk during a thunderstorm were actually true along with many the basic story line. (bruce 1960) (rotten tomastoes revamps 2019)

-As for the director and cast, it was directed by Eric Till and produced by Bridgitte Rochow, Christian P. Stehr and Alexander Thies.
+As for the director and cast, it was directed by Eric Till and produced by Bridgette Rochow, Christian P. Stehr and Alexander Thies.
 The cast consisted of several unknown actors.
-The movie has a original release date of September 26,2003 and was filmed in Germany the running time is about 124 minutes.
+The movie has an original release date of September 26,2003 and was filmed in Germany the running time is about 124 minutes.
 This film had a thirty million dollar budget and brought in 29,413,900.
-Luther 2003 depectied Martin as a heroic Christian with a huge anount of faith and holy boldness.
+Luther 2003 depicted Martin as a heroic Christian with a huge amount of faith and holy boldness.
 He reminds me of Paul from the New Testament in his dedication and boldness to his faith.

 Bibliography